RTFTR/Coalition-Engine/README.md

 > Dev : When the feature is 60% finalized, It will move to the Dev branch.
 > Stable : When the feature is **completly** done, It will move to the Stable branch.

-You are on the Canary branch, This branch will most likely be very unstable, reliable builds.
+You are on the Canary branch, This branch will have very unstable, reliable builds.
+Yeah, most likely.
+If you're lucky, you may get at least an useful build.

 ![Credits](https://user-images.githubusercontent.com/83257329/226114492-749f7f25-9780-4a28-80b2-1bb4bad86e22.png)

 ## Project Founder: